Leonardo Balerdi: Borussia Dortmund

-In January 2019, Balerdi agreed to a four and a half year contract with Borussia Dortmund.
+In January 2019, Balerdi agreed to a four-and-a-half-year contract with Borussia Dortmund.
 According to several Argentine reports, Dortmund has agreed to pay €15 million for the central defender.
 An additional €2 million might need to be paid due to agreed add-ons.

 Balerdi made his Dortmund and Bundesliga debut on 7 December 2019 against Fortuna Düsseldorf coming onto the pitch as a substitute in the 78th minute.
 After a few substitute appearances, Balerdi made his first start against 1899 Hoffenheim in the last Bundesliga fixture of the 2019–20 season.
-He was substituted in the 65th minute as Dortmund trailed 0–4.
+He was substituted in the 65th minute as Dortmund trailed 4–0.

-Olympique de Marseille (loan)
+Marseille

-In July 2020, Balerdi signed with Olympique de Marseille on a one-year loan deal with a option to buy for €15 million.
+In July 2020, Balerdi signed with Olympique de Marseille on a year loan with an option to buy for €15 million.
+On 3 July 2021, he joined Marseille permanently, signing a five-year contract with the club.

-Olympique de Marseille

-On 3 July 2021, Balerdi joined Marseille on a permanent basis, signing a five-year contract with the club.
+At the start of the 2024–25 season, Balerdi extended his contract by 2 more years until 2028, being also promoted as captain of the squad.

 International career

-Balerdi made his Argentina national team debut on 10 September 2019 in a friendly against Mexico.
-He replaced Lucas Martínez Quarta in the 83rd minute.
+He debuted for the Argentina senior squad on 10 September 2019 in a friendly match against Mexico, replacing Lucas Martínez Quarta in the 83rd minute.